okramolis/fs-dummy/README.md

 __Arguments__
 * `callback(err)` - Callback that is called only with a possible error.
 If no error then state of the instance matches its state on file system and the verification was successfull.

+### verifyFile(callback)
+Checks the dummy's inner file state on the file system is exactly the same as it should be.
+That is the file exists under its name and its content remains unchanged.

+__Arguments__
+* `callback(err)` - Callback that is called only with a possible error.
+If no error then state of the instance matches its state on file system and the verification was successfull.

+### verifyFolder(callback)
+Checks the dummy's inner folder state on the file system is exactly the same as it should be.
+That is the folder exists under its name and is empty.

+__Arguments__
+* `callback(err)` - Callback that is called only with a possible error.
+If no error then state of the instance matches its state on file system and the verification was successfull.